 The screwheads should not protrude because they will damage your car paint!

 can be screwed in place.

-Apply a good sealer between PCB and aluminum to prevent water to creep in.
+Apply a good sealer between PCB and aluminum to prevent water from creeping in.

 I countersunk the bottom side of the center hole of the PCB to make sure that the screwheads have good clearance to the below car roof.

-With a spacer bolt of the right length the total length matches the inside height of the cups I use as enclosure.
+I use a 15mm spacer bolt so the total length matches the inside height of the cups I use as enclosure.